Frequently Asked Questions

 We start at 9am and work until 4pm on Mondays, Tuesdays, Thursdays and Fridays.
 Wednesdays are reserved for out-of-lab learning experiences, and these generally run from 10am until 3pm.

-Are there any costs for me doing the STaRS Internship Program?
+Are there any costs for me doing the RAMP UP / STaRS Internship Program?

-The STARS program does not charge for participation.
+The RAMP UP / STaRS program does not charge for participation.
 Please note: we do not currently provide funds to support travel, housing, or meals.
 If attendance in the program requires you to seek travel or housing, the costs associated with these will have to be covered by the individual.

 Please be prepared to either bring your lunch or purchase your own food from nearby cafeterias.
 There is access to microwaves and hot water dispensers in a small kitchen next to the laboratory.